 Anyway, I’m digressing, so let’s get back to this Hyde Whiskey.
 As I already told you Hyde Whiskey is a label from Hibernia Distillers, a company based in Skibereen, West Cork.
 It was founded in 2014 by the brothers Alan and Conor Hyde.
 Initially, there was talk of opening a distillery, hence the name, but so far this hasn’t happened and so they still bottle sourced whiskey under their Hyde Label.
-Currently, they have released 7 different whiskeys, some of which will also be reviewed this week, but today the focus is on this Hyde No.4 President’s Cask.
+Currently, they have released 7 different whiskeys, 3 of which I’ve reviewed here, but today the focus is on this Hyde No.4 President’s Cask.

 Hyde No.4 President’s Cask tasting notes:

 Nose: Bananas!
 And plenty of it.
 Passion fruit.
 Then vanilla custard and caramel.
 A touch of powdering sugar.
 Cinnamon.
 Oats.
 And a hint of fresh pears.

 Taste: It’s a little thin and a bit watery.
 Somewhat malty.
 More bananas.
 And quite the bitter edge, which is a little off.
 Vanilla.
 A hint of mango in the very background.
 A rum note in the very end.

 Finish: Rather short.
 A bit bitter and some spices.
 Brown sugar.
 Vanilla too.